• Home

 39664 Ave 7 1/2, Madera, CA 93636

-Entrance fee: $9/vehicle, $5/trailer.
+Entrance fee: Access is free Monday through Friday.
+Day-use fees are collected on Saturdays and Sundays. $9/vehicle, $5/trailer.
 An annual pass is available for $85.
 Purchase at the bait shop or save time by buying your pass online.

 Learn More